No Persian cats are currently in Calgary rescues.

 How much grooming does a Persian need?

-Persians require daily brushing — period.
+Persians require daily brushing, full stop.
 Their long, fine coats mat extremely easily without consistent grooming.
-Plan for a few minutes of detangling daily and full bath/groom every 4 to 6 weeks.
+Plan for a few minutes of detangling daily and a full bath or groom every 4 to 6 weeks.
 Many adopters keep Persians in a "lion cut" (shaved body, fluffy head and tail) to reduce maintenance.

 Are Persians good for apartments?

-Yes — Persians are excellent apartment cats.
+Yes, Persians are excellent apartment cats.
 They are quiet, low-energy, and content with minimal space.
-They rarely jump or climb high, so you don't need extensive cat furniture.
+They rarely jump or climb high, so you do not need extensive cat furniture.
 A cozy bed in a sunny spot is their main requirement.

 Do Persians have health issues?